- [The half-size 20m Yagi]

 Figure 6: Nominal dimensions of the N4SPP yagi

-(wire lengths b and c are after tubing & pruning the wire beyond the coils for my fres and my installation)
+(wire lengths b and c are after tuning & pruning the wire beyond the coils for my desired fres and my installation)

 The first step in making the 2-element antenna, is building the dipole.
 So, first I built & tested the dipole with loading coils by itself, see this page.
 This is how I made my loading coils:

 - Each coil core consists of a 7 cm (2¾ inch) long section of 1/2 inch Schedule-40 PVC pipe from the building supply store (21.4 mm outer diameter; 15.8 mm inner diam).
 This is not the lightweight light gray pipe, but heavy duty, thick-walled "rigid non-metallic conduit - above ground underground" pipe.
 However, this is not critical for this application!

 - I have drilled out a small groove from the edge of the coil core to each of the holes. (see photo below)